The Science of Diabetes Self-Management and Care: Scope

 The Science of Diabetes Self-Management and Care publishes original articles on topics such as patient care and education, clinical practice and clinical research.
 The multidisciplinary journal takes the view of diabetes education as represented by nurses, dieticians, physicians and other professionals.
 The Science of Diabetes Self-Management and Care aims to serve as a reference for the science and practice of diabetes management.

 Abstracting and indexing

-The Science of Diabetes Self-Management and Care is abstracted and indexed in, among other databases: SCOPUS, and the Social Sciences Citation Index.
+The Science of Diabetes Self-Management and Care is abstracted and indexed in Scopus.
 According to the Journal Citation Reports, its 2014 impact factor is 1.792, ranking it 98 out of 128 journals in the category ‘Endocrinology & Metabolism’. and ranking it 52 out of 145 journals in the category ‘Public, Environmental, and Occupational Health’.